carlaprv/carlaprv/README.md

 <img src="https://github.com/carlaprv/carlaprv/blob/master/cover_carla.png">

-I'm a Software Engineer who is passionate about making open-source morE, creating technology to elevate people, and building community.
+I'm a Software Engineer who is passionate about making open-source, creating technology to elevate people and building community.
 Some technologies I enjoy working with include Python and Tensorflow!

 Current, I'm a MSc student in Artificial Intelligence and my research is about the unconscious bias in Artificial Intelligence and Explainable Artificial Intelligence.